cloudshiftinc/maven-sync/README.md

 cron job / scheduled task.

-Artifacts are synchronized incrementally; versions that exist in the _source_ repository are only mirrored to the _target_ repository of they do not already exist.
+Artifacts are synchronized incrementally; versions that exist in the _source_ repository are only mirrored to the _target_ repository if they do not already exist.

 # Be Considerate